 Lesotho's poverty reduction strategy is based on a well-defined development framework, emphasising the pursuit of economic growth and improving the living conditions of the poor, in particular with regard to education, health and environment, in addition to public sector reforms including the establishment of effective and sustainable local government institutions and improved public services.

-EC assistance to the Government of Lesotho will continue to support poverty reduction through economic growth and better provision of basic services.
-The EC will also contribute to fight HIV/AIDS and tuberculosis, which is crucial for the country's development.
-The EC’s co-operation strategy with Lesotho under the 10th EDF, presented in the Country Strategy Paper for Lesotho (2008-2013) , focuses on infrastructure, in particular water and sanitation as well as human development, predominantly through a campaign to fight HIV/AIDS and tuberculosis.
-This will be complemented by general budget support that is monitored against the achievement of targets specific to maintenance of stability-oriented macroeconomic policy, progress in implementation of the National Strategic Development Policy, improved public financial management and public sector reform.
-Furthermore, the EC will support Government actions to consolidate the ongoing decentralisation reforms, to improve governance and strengthen non-state actors as well as support trade-related economic growth.
+EU assistance to the Government of Lesotho supports poverty reduction through economic growth and better provision of basic services..
+The EU’s co-operation strategy with Lesotho under the 10th EDF, presented in the Country Strategy Paper for Lesotho (2008-2013) , focuses on infrastructure, in particular water and sanitation as well as human development, predominantly through Support Programme to Orphans and Vulnerable Children contributing to fight HIV/AIDS and tuberculosis, which is crucial for the country's development.
+This is complemented by general budget support that is monitored against the achievement of targets specific to maintenance of stability-oriented macroeconomic policy, progress in implementation of the National Strategic Development Policy, improved public financial management and public sector reform.
+Furthermore, the EUsupports Government actions to consolidate the ongoing decentralization reforms, to improve justice sector and governance and strengthen non-state actors as well as support to private sector.

 The original multi-annual indicative programme for Lesotho under the 10th EDF amounts to €136 million to address these priorities.
 The current allocation is €161.8 million, after taking into account adjustments resulting from the Mid Term and ad-hoc reviews.